polarlabs/osquery-rust/README.md

 # Related projects
 polarlabs plans to implement valuable osquery extensions as separate projects.
 So, stay tuned 🎸.

+This project contributed the support for Unix Domain Sockets to Apache Thrift's rust crate.

+todo: link the issue here + the issue on Apache Thrifts Jira.

 # Additional resources

 - Homepage polarlabs: [polarlabs.io](https://www.polarlabs.io)